 Press the cookie base into the bottom (and up the sides if you like) of any 8” pan.
 I prefer to use a tart pan or cheesecake springform tin because you can remove the side of the pan for easier cutting.
 For a mini version, you can also make these in a pie tin or cupcake tin.
 Bake the base for 10 minutes.

 Step four: Make the filling

-While the base bakes, mix together all the filling ingredients until a smooth custard forms.
+While the base bakes, mix together all the filling ingredients in a mixing bowl until a smooth custard forms.

 Step five: Add the filling to the base